dgaines2/vasp_manager/README.md

 2. Configure `computing_config.json` and place it in the `calculations/` directory.
 You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, your `allocation` and a `vasp_module` (VASP 6 strongly recommended).
-As of now, only Perlmutter at NERSC and QUEST at Northwestern University are supported.
+As of now, only Perlmutter and Bridges2 at NERSC and QUEST at Northwestern University are supported.
 Any other SLURM based supercomputers can be easily added, but modifications could be made for other queue management systems.
 3. If desired, make modifications to `calc_config.json`.
 This must also be placed in the `calculations/` directory.
 Each mode has its own configuration settings with sensible defaults, but these can be easily customized by the user.